-Jung believed that we prefer to engage one of the Eight Functions in a habitual and consistent manner – we either favor a Perceiving Function (Se, Si, Ne or Ni), or we are more partial to a Judging Function (Te, Ti, Fe or Fi).
-Our predominant Function, or the Superior Function as Jung named it, is our central focus and colors our behavior – we seek out certain experiences and behave in certain ways (and reject others) based on our ingrained and customary “habits of mind.”
-The Superior Function is the mental process that is most conscious in the personality; it guides the way like the captain of a ship.
+Jung believed that we prefer to engage one of the Eight Functions in a habitual and consistent manner – we either favor a Perceiving Function (Se, Si, Ne or Ni), or a Judging Function (Te, Ti, Fe or Fi).
+Our predominant Function, or the Dominant Function, is our central focus and colors our behavior – we seek out certain experiences and behave in certain ways (and reject others) based on our ingrained and customary “habits of mind.”
+The Dominant Function is the mental process that is most conscious in the personality; it guides the way like the captain of a ship.

-Jung also alluded to the possible existence of a secondary or ancillary Function that was in all respects different than, but complementary to, the Superior Function.
-He also talked about an inferior Function that remained unconscious – not under our direct control.
+Jung also alluded to the possible existence of a secondary or ancillary Function that was in all respects different than, but complementary to, the Dominant Function.
+In addition, he talked about an inferior Function that remained unconscious – not under our direct control.

 Building on Jung’s theory, Myers did her own extensive research.
 She concluded that the Auxiliary Function, to which Jung only alluded, was vital for healthy and balanced psychological functioning.
 If our Dominant Function is a Perceiving Function, the Auxiliary must provide balance through Judging, and vice versa.
 If our Dominant is an Extraverted Function, our Auxiliary must provide balance through Introversion and the reverse is true.
-We all need a way to take in information and to evaluate information in both the inner and outer worlds, or we would be too one-sided.
+We all need a way to take in information and to evaluate information in both the inner and outer worlds, or we would be too one-sided – out of balance.

 To capture the balancing nature of Type, Myers created a fourth dichotomy, the last letter of the Type Code (J/P).
 With the J/P dichotomy, Myers gave us a formula, called Type Dynamics, which reveals a theoretical pattern of use and development for Jung’s Functions in their Attitudes within the 16 Types (the history and mechanics of Myers’ formula is beyond the scope of this article).
 Each of the 16 Types has its own Function-Type pattern, from the most to least conscious, starting with the Dominant and proceeding in order through the Auxiliary, Tertiary and Inferior Functions.